Generalized compressible flows and solutions of the H(div) geodesic problem

 We use this map to define the coupling on the cone as in equation \eqref{eq:coupling}.
 We compute the solution using the algorithm presented in the previous section with $N_x=40$, $N_r =41$, $0.55\leq r \leq 1.45$, $K=35$, $\alpha=40$, $\epsilon = 5\cdot 10^{-4}$.
 In figure \ref{fig:peakon1} we show the evolution of the transport plan on the domain $M$ given by $(e^M_{0,t_k})_\#\bs{\mu} \in \mc{P}(M^2)$, where $e^M_{0,t_k}(\mr{z}) \coloneqq (x_0,x_{t_k})$, for selected times.
 In figure \ref{fig:peakon2} we show the evolution of the marginals on the cone given by $(e_{t_k})_\#\bs{\mu} \in \mc{P}(\cone)$ for the same times.
 We remark that the dynamic plan is approximately deterministic since there is very little diffusion of the mass in the domain, which is at least partially due to the entropic regularization.
 In addition the discontinuity in the Jacobian of the coupling map propagates to the whole solution, which resembles a peakon with the discontinuity point corresponding to the peak of the peakon. \\

 \emph{A non-deterministic solution}.
-The homogeneous marginal constraints allow us to consider very general couplings even defined by non-injective maps or maps that do not preserve the local orientation of the domain.
+The homogeneous marginal constraint allows us to consider very general couplings even defined by non-injective maps or maps that do not preserve the local orientation of the domain.
 Measure-preserving maps provide a special example since these were used by Brenier to define boundary conditions for generalized incompressible Euler flows.
 In fact if $h$ is measure-preserving, i.e.\ $h_\# \rho_0 = \rho_0$, then we can use as coupling

-The existence of a generalized solution of the CH problem in this case is a direct consequence of the existence result proved by Brenier in \cite{brenier1989least}; this is because generalized Euler solution can be easily lifted to admissible solutions of our formulation concentrated on paths $\mr{z}$ with $r_t=1$ for every time.
-Here, we take $h:[0,1] \rightarrow [0,1]$ to be the map